 Our Three Days in Cappadocia:

-Ürgüp & Göreme are full of commercialized hotels and loud tourists, so we picked Ortahisar to enjoy the quiet and peaceful nights of Cappadocia.
+Ürgüp & Göreme are full of commercialized hotels and loud tourists, so we decided to stay in Ortahisar to enjoy the quiet and peaceful nights of Cappadocia.
 We thought we could easily rent a motorcycle and transportation would not be difficult at all.

-Ortahisar castle is located at the center of the town and is visible from almost all the hotels.
+Ortahisar castle is located at the center of the town and is visible from almost all the hotels in Ortahisar.

-Luckily, our hotel, Hezen Cave has great views of the castle from its multiple balconies.
+Luckily, our hotel, Hezen Cave has great views of the castle from its multiple balconies and terraces.
 We definitely enjoyed having breakfasts and drinks with this great view.
 We arrived at the hotel mid-day and welcomed by their friendly staff who gave us a quick tour of the hotel and instructions.
-We immediately realized that Hezen Cave didn't have an overwhelming Ottoman interior design elements like other hotels in the area.
+We immediately realized that Hezen Cave didn't have an overwhelming Ottoman interior design elements like other hotels in the area (Designed by Halide Didem Kurt).
 It was very minimal and had a home feel to it.
 One of my favorite things about this hotel is its balconies and terraces, giving almost everyone a private space while enjoying the views and the quiet atmosphere of Cappadocia at the same time.
 If you need to get some work done, perhaps working with a laptop on the terrace would be a great option.

-During the orientation, we learned that Hezen Hotel staff leave the premises later in the night making the entire hotel turn into an almost Airbnb rental.
-They trust their guests by default and let them use anything in the kitchen or the bar at night.
+During the orientation, we learned that Hezen Hotel staff leave the premises towards the midnight making the entire hotel turn into an almost Airbnb rental.
+They are staying very close to the hotel and reachable immediately to respond any need of their guests, however, it makes all the guest feel like they are staying at home.
+They trust their guests by default and let them use anything at the bar during the night.
 All you need to do is let them know what you used during check-out.
 This made us feel like home, and get excited about making our own cocktails that night.

 The hotel offers open buffet breakfast and home-made dinners for its guests using local ingredients.
-The kitchen staff is very friendly and you even join them for a quick chat as they cook meals.
+The kitchen staff is very friendly and you even join them for a quick chat as they cook meals for the guests.

 The rooms are quiet and have a minimal interior design, which I really liked.
-Also, they are quite different than regular hotel rooms I'm used to due to their own sitting areas in addition to bedrooms.
+Also, they are quite different than regular hotel rooms due to their own sitting areas in addition to bedrooms.

-The only thing that was a problem during our stay was the internet problem in the room.
+The only thing that was a problem during our stay was the internet connection in our room.
 Apparently, the routers were recently upgraded in the hotel and they needed a quick fix.
 We were able to use it in the lobby or from our cellphones.
 The management works very professionally and they cared about everything during our stay, so I'm sure it's already fixed.

 Watching the sunset:

 After we checked-in to our room, we asked for the best sunset spot nearby.
 The hotel management suggested that we should visit Kizilvadi Panoramic View Point.
 We also grabbed a bottle of locally-made white wine from the hotel with glasses, and nuts.
-Since, we didn't have any means of transportation, the hotel staff gave us a ride to the sunset point.
+Since, we didn't have any means of transportation, the hotel staff gave us a ride to the sunset point -- epic level of hospitality. 👌🏻

 After drinking half of our bottle, we decided it'd be healthy to walk back to the hotel (around 45 min).
-It was only a few minutes after we started discussing maybe we'll get tired quickly and should catch a cab back or hitchhike, a safari jeep stopped right by us.
-Naz and Mustafa, an multinational couple (Mustafa from Urgup, Naz from Switzerland with roots from Turkey & Palestine) gave us a ride back to the towncenter of Ortahisar.
+It was only a few minutes after we started discussing maybe it'd better to catch a cab back or hitchhike, a safari jeep stopped right by us.
+This is how magical Cappadocia is. 💫

 To me, the best way to experience a place is to get lost in it.
-We started walking from Ortahisar Castle to our hotel and started walking down the hills through cave hotels.
+We started walking from Ortahisar Castle to our hotel and started to go down the hills through cave hotels.

-Cave hotels are constructed on the hills so it gives a magical feeling when you walk through their gardens, terraces.
+Cave hotels are give a magical feel when you walk through their gardens, terraces.
 It was a like a fairytale.

 We were already tired from our flight combined with our shuttle ride.
-Then the sweet Cappadocia wine we had while watching the sunset kicked in and we were ready for bed before midnight.
+Then the sweet Cappadocia wine kicked in, and we were ready for bed before midnight.
 It just worked fine actually, because we had a balloon tour booked early in the morning.